 Inner West Light Rail Extension

 The Inner West Light Rail Extension is the first step in the NSW Government’s plans to extend light rail in Sydney.
-It will connect to the existing light rail service, which operates from Central to Lilyfield, and will run along the former Rozelle freight rail corridor, through the inner west to Dulwich Hill.
+The 5.6 kilometer addition to Sydney’s light rail network will run along the former Rozelle freight rail corridor, adding nine new light rail stops between Lilyfield and Dulwich Hill.

 Scope of works